AdaCore/gnatcoverage/testsuite/Qualif/Ada/decision/1_Core/NoEval/Flip/tc_set.rst

 DC testcases for a decision of the form "not A", negated simple expression
 ==========================================================================

-DC testcases for a decision of the form ``not A``, negated simple expression.
+DC testcases for a decision of the form "not A", negated simple expression.

 .. qmlink:: TCIndexImporter